This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 The truth is that your credit report reflects your history of using credit, not just a snapshot of your current situation.
 Even after being paid off, it can take as many as 7-10 years for a debt to fall off of your credit report.

 If you are looking for a quick fix for your credit score, it isn’t as easy as debt payment or refinancing.

 Credit Myth #7: You only have one credit score.

-This myth is perpetuated by all of the advertisements that encourage you to “check your credit score”, as if there is only one score that is used for everyone.
+This myth is perpetuated by all of the advertisements that encourage you to “check your credit score” as if there is only one score that is used for everyone.

 I wish it were that simple.

-The most widely used credit score is the FICO Score, which ranges from 300-850.
+At the end of the day, the most widely used credit score is the FICO Score, which ranges from 300-850.
 This is the score that you want to pay attention to.